-Did you know that you’re responsible for the plumbing lines on your property, including the sewage mainlines that run on your property connecting to the municipal sewer lines?
-That means that if there is deterioration, collapse or obstruction, you are responsible for the maintenance or repair of these lines – and the cleanup that follows.
-It goes without saying that having to deal with a sewage backup is something no one would want to deal with, however, it happens and it can happen to you.
+Did you know that you’re responsible for the plumbing lines on your property, including the sewage main lines that run on your property connecting to the municipal sewer lines?
+That means that if there is deterioration, collapse, or obstruction, you are responsible for the maintenance or repair of these lines – and the cleanup that follows.
+It goes without saying that dealing with a sewage backup is something no one would want to deal with; however, it happens, and it can happen to you.
 It’s a common problem, but there are ways you can act to prevent a sewage blockage or failure.

 Common Causes of Sewer Line Damage & Backups